 His brother Ralf in recent days has claimed to have seen him demotivated and ready for retirement.
 He denies again:

-We talk about the championship and the possibility of a comeback.
+There are talks about the championship and the possibility of a comeback.

 "We'll try until there's an arithmetical chance".

-Kimi Raikkonen is chasing Fernando Alonso, just like he did in 2003 with the Finnish driver, recalls a fan with good memory.
+Kimi Räikkönen is chasing Fernando Alonso, just like he did in 2003 with the Finnish driver, recalls a fan with good memory.

 "It seems that the challenge is reduced to the two of them.
 However, I hope it ends just like it did two years ago".